gsf/whiskers.js/README.md

 Whiskers keeps templates readable by limiting tags to variables, statements ("for" and "if"), and partials.

-Variable tags retrieve data from the context object.
-They may use dot
+Variable tags retrieve data from the context.
+They may use dot notation:
-notation:

     {object.variable}